-Since 2001, Susanna operates in the area of data interoperability and reproducibility, research integrity and the evolution of scholarly publishing, working with and for researchers, service providers, journal publishers, library science experts, funders and learned societies in the academic as well as in the commercial and governmental setting.
-With her group of research software and knowledge engineers, Susanna:
+Prof. Sansone has worked since 2001 in the areas of data interoperability and reproducibility, research integrity, and the evolution of scholarly publishing, and she collaborates with researchers, service providers, journal publishers, library science experts, funders and learned societies in academic, commercial and government settings alike.

-After completing a PhD in Molecular Biology (Faculty of Medicine, Imperial College of Science, Technology and Medicine, London), Susanna joined an Imperial's spin off to work as a Senior Scientist on the molecular characterization of a vaccine strain.
-In 2001, Susanna moved to the European Molecular Biology Laboratory's European Bioinformatics Institute (EMBL-EBI, Cambridge) where she worked as a Project and Team Coordinator and Principal Investigator in research data management.
-In 2010, Susanna moved to the University of Oxford, and since 2012 she us a consultant for Nature Research Group at Springer Nature, and the founding academic editor of its Scientific Data journal.
+Prof. Sansone has a PhD in molecular biology from the Imperial College of Science, Technology and Medicine in London), and in 2001 joined the European Bioinformatics Institute in Cambridge) project and team coordinator and principal investigator in research data management.
+In 2010, she moved to the University of Oxford.
+Since 2012 she has consulted to the Nature Research Group at Springer Nature, and is the founding academic editor of its Scientific Data Journal.